teao11/School_District_Analysis/README.md

 <img width="463" alt="Screen Shot 2021-05-30 at 5 42 33 PM" src="https://user-images.githubusercontent.com/46773181/120125620-6b8e8e00-c16e-11eb-9eab-357b7c595f6b.png">

-As we can see above, removing the 9th grade scores from Thomas High School will only affect the Thomas High School segment.
-Thomas High School 9th Grade scores have been replaced with NaN, as requested!
+As we can see above, removing the 9th grade scores from Thomas High School will only affect this segment .
+Thomas High School 9th Grade scores have been replaced with NaN, as requested, so there is no mean score for this segment.

-Removing the 9th grade population from the denominator and grouping by school name kept the Thomas High School reading grades consistent:
-* 10th Grade: 84.3 to 84.3
-* 11th Grade: 83.6 to 83.6
-* 12th Grade: 83.8 to 83.8

 Please see below for the math summary by grade, **before** we addressed the issues with Thomas High School 9th Grade: